Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Conclusions

 \section{Conclusions}

 In this paper we have adopted the mean-field phase Lagrangian and applied Gaussian correction terms on both sites, taking into account a generic dimensionality of the system.
-Our calculations for $D=1, 2, 3$ have generalized the mean-field Josephson frequency in the low population-imbalance limit, and, on the other hand, computations for a severe population imbalance are provided for the critical \gls{mqst} strength.
-The outcomes of our study indicate that, in situations where $D=2$ or $D=3$, the Josephson frequency is enhanced by the quantum corrections, whereas it is reduced when $D=1$.
-Moreover, we demonstrate that the critical strength for \gls{mqst} is lowered for $D=2$ or $D=3$ compared to mean-field calculations, while it is raised for $D=1$.
-The proposed method is complementary to the zero-dimensional approach described in Ref.~\cite{furutani2022quantum}.
-We believe that our theoretical predictions could be tested in near-future experiments with superfluid Josephson junctions made of ultracold atomic quantum gases.
+Our calculations for $D=1, 2, 3$ have generalized the mean-field Josephson frequency in the low population-imbalance limit, and, on the other hand, computations for a severe population imbalance are provided for the critical \gls{mqst} strength. {\cblue The proposed method is complementary to the zero-dimensional approach described in Ref.~\cite{furutani2022quantum}. } The outcomes of our study indicate that, in situations where $D=2$ or $D=3$, the Josephson frequency is enhanced by the quantum corrections, whereas it is reduced when $D=1$.
+Moreover, we demonstrate that the critical strength for \gls{mqst} is lowered for $D=2$ or $D=3$ compared to mean-field calculations, while it is raised for $D=1$. {\cblue In particular, as illustrated in Fig.~\ref{fig:32DO} and Fig.~\ref{fig:32DX} the corrections in the $D=2$ case are stronger than the ones in the $D=3$ case when considering the same gas parameter.
+Focusing instead on the different behavior between the $D=3,2$ cases and the $D=1$ case could be explained as follows: in all the three-dimensional cases the ratio between the beyond-mean-field Josephson frequency and the mean-field one increases when the absolute value of the gas parameter increases.
+The latter can be interpreted as the number of particles inside a $D$-dimensional box of size given by the $D$-dimensional s-wave scattering length $a_s$.
+As $\gamma$ increases, the system is denser, and thus the Josephson frequency is enhanced in all the cases.
+However, while in the $D=3,2$ cases the mean-field approach is an adequate approximation for highly dilute systems, or in other words when the gas parameter is close to zero; viceversa, in the $D=1$ case the mean-field approximation is correct once one considers systems with the limit of the gas parameter that is going to $-\infty$.
+This difference is related to the expression of the interaction parameter $g_0$, which is qualitatively different in the various dimensions \cite{lorenzi2023}.
+Indeed, while in $D=3$ we have $g_0 \propto a_s$, in $D=2$ we have $g_0 \propto \ln^{-1}(\kappa a_s)$, with a constant $\kappa$, and in $D=1$, the relation is $g_0 \propto a_s^{-1}$.
+To summarise, the values of the corrections for each dimension are shown in Tab.~\ref{tab:tab3} and Tab.~\ref{tab:tab4}.